dlebansais/Easly-Language/Doc/Nodes/Expression/BinaryConditionalExpression.md

 The conditional expression can also operate on events (or any descendant of the `Event` type).
 In this case:

-+ If the operator is `or`, the expression returns when either of the left and right expressions are signaled.
++ If the operator is `or`, the expression returns whether either of the left or right expressions are signaled.
-+ If the operator is `and`, the expression returns when both the left and right expressions are signaled.
++ If the operator is `and`, the expression returns whether both the left and right expressions are signaled.

-The type of the expression is a signaled event.
+The type of the expression is an event.
 These events can be chained to obtain complex conditions on events.

 Note that left and right operands must be either both booleans, or both events (or descendants of these classes).
 Mixing boolean and events is not allowed.

 The conditional expression operating on events can only be used in the following situations:

-+ As the source of a conditional in the if then else instruction.
-In can only be used nested in other binary conditional expressions, or as the source of the conditional itself.
++ As the source of a conditional in the [if then else instruction](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Instruction/IfThenElseInstruction.md).
+It can only be used nested in other binary conditional expressions, or as the source of the conditional itself.
-+ As the source of a check instruction.
++ As the source of a [check instruction](https://github.com/dlebansais/Easly-Language/blob/master/Doc/Nodes/Instruction/CheckInstruction.md).

 # Translation to C&#35;